-Yellowstone's Largest Geyser Erupts 3 Times Puzzling Scientists
+Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

 Yellowstone's most famous geyser, aptly named Old Faithful, is an exception to the rule.
 Its regular eruptions, which occur about every one to two hours, are monitored by a park-run Twitter feed.

-Scientists believe that Old Faithful erupts in regular intervals because it has a simple underground structure, Poland told The Post; whereas Steamboat's plumbing is likely more complicated with irregular magma movement.
+Scientists believe that Old Faithful erupts in regular intervals because it has a simple underground structure, Poland told the Post; whereas Steamboat's plumbing is likely more complicated with irregular magma movement.

 "This is what geysers do.
 They erupt," Poland said.
 "It's nothing to be afraid about."